Mohityadav94161/Blockchain_eth/README.md

 4. </br>

  ```
-   open terminal and move to the loction of this genesis.json file folder
+   open terminal and move to the location of this genesis.json file folder
    geth init genesis.json
    ```